truenas/documentation/content/SCALE/SCALEUIReference/Storage/StorageDashboardScreen.md

 {{< trueimage src="/images/SCALE/22.12/PoolOptionsAuotTRIM.png" alt="Pool Option Auto TRIM" id="11: Pool Option Auto TRIM" >}}

-When enabled, Auto TRIM allows TrueNAS to periodically review data blocks to identify which empty blocks of obsolete blocks it can delete.
+When enabled, Auto TRIM allows TrueNAS to periodically review data blocks and identify which empty blocks of obsolete blocks it can delete.
 Leave unselected to incorporate day block overwrites when a device write is started (default).
 Select **Confirm** to activate **Save**.